Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 ./gradlew :gcp:run --args="-customMetrics.updateFrequency=5s"

-Send a few test requests with cURL, as follows:
+Send a few test requests with curl, as follows:

 • Get all the books: